John Smith (architect): Other works

 The re-construction of the front of King's College, Aberdeen was undertaken by Smith in 1825.
 The work incorporated other renovations as the building had fallen into a ruinous condition.
 Designs were drawn up for the section named Cromwell's Tower and its original six storeys were replaced with four modern levels and included a ground floor flat for the housekeeper with classrooms above.
 Predominantly in a Tudor style, some of the extensive designs were not enacted; however, eventually the joining of the Chapel, Cromwell's Tower and the old Crown Tower was achieved.
 The work was one of Smith's earlier Tudor-Gothic designs.

 Smith completed a contract started by William Burn to the back and west boundary walls of Robert Gordon's College with extra wings and other alterations continued from 1830 until 1833.
 During the same years (1830–1833) the "Ionic Screen" at the front of Kirk of St Nicholas on Union Street, Aberdeen was installed.
 Featuring a triumphal arch with paired Ionic columns set to each side, the columns were originally supposed to be of cast iron.

 Death and legacy

+Smith married Margaret Grant in 1807 in Aberdeen.
+She died in 1866, aged 79 years.
+Her death certificate records her not as a daughter of George Grant of Auchterblair, as is popularly stated, but of Lieutenant Francis Grant of the 55th Regiment of Foot and his wife Elizabeth McGregor, who were married in 1781.
+William Smith, Margaret’s son, was the informant of her death.

-Smith married Margaret Grant, a daughter of George Grant of Auchterblair.
-Most of their eight children died at an early age but their fourth child, William, joined his father in business and also became city architect in Aberdeen.
+Most of John Smith’s eight children died at an early age but their fourth child, William, joined his father in business and also became city architect in Aberdeen.
 The couple also had a daughter, Margaret Grant Smith.

 Having suffered a lengthy, painful illness, Smith died in 1852 at the home he inherited from his wife's father.
 There is a plaque to commemorate him sited at the Kirk of St Nicholas in Union Street, Aberdeen.